ankush01061997/Data_Scientist_Blog_post_master/README.md

 1. What are the most used programming languages in India?
 2. How does the programming languages used in professional settings correlate with the programming languages individuals aspire to learn in India?
+3. What are the most wanted programming languages in India?

 ### Libraries